Skip to main content

 Composite

-The CompositeTransport is designed to aggregate multiple transports, allowing event emission to several destinations sequentially.
-This is useful when events need to be sent to multiple targets, such as a logging system and an API endpoint, one after another in a defined order.
+The CompositeTransport is designed to combine multiple transports, allowing event emission to several destinations.
+This is useful when events need to be sent to multiple targets, such as a logging system and an API endpoint.
+The events are delivered sequentially - one after another in a defined order.

 Configuration